UtrechtUniversity/yoda/docs/development/data_archive_mock.md

 The Data Archive mock is installed in Yoda development environments.

 ## Usage:
-The Data Archive mock is installed in a virtualenv, active to use it:
+The Data Archive mock is installed in a virtualenv; activate it to use it:
 ```bash
 $ sudo su irods
 $ cd ~